 Also during his tenure, the school opened a new wing for its entrepreneurship and equine industry programs, increased study abroad and forged new alliances with companies and community groups.

-Besides its full-time MBA, the school also offers a professional MBA with evening and weekend classes, a global MBA focusing on international business, MBAs specializing in healthcare and entrepreneurship, a doctoral degree in entrepreneurship and undergraduate degrees in business, accounting and economics.
+Besides its full-time MBA, the school also offers a professional MBA, a global MBA focusing on international business, MBAs specializing in healthcare and entrepreneurship, a doctoral degree in entrepreneurship and undergraduate degrees in business, accounting and economics.